Macros for Gaining Muscle and Cutting Fat

 Using a scale isn’t the best measure of your progress concerning how well you are losing fat and gaining muscle.

 Taking progress pictures as well as measuring your body fat percentage are a much better gauge of your progress.
-Get yourself a cheap set of body calipers and use this body fat percentage calculator.
+Get yourself a cheap set of body calipers and use our body fat percentage calculator.
 Take selfies in the mirror or get your friend or partner to take the pics using the same settings and location each time.

 Also, make sure you have realistic goals in place.
 Here’s how body fat percentage breaks down in both men and women.